pedrokkrause/countdown_solver/README.md

 # Countdown Solver

 This project provides a solver for the game **Countdown**.
-It generates and evaluates every possible arithmetic expression that can be built from a set of six numbers, using the operations `+`, `-`, `*`, and `/`, to reach a target number or get as close as possible.
-All possible *parenthesized* expressions are also considered.
-This means the solver explores every valid way to arrange parentheses and operations—so expressions like `(a+(b+c)*d)/(e-f)` are fully included.
+First, every possible arithmetic expression that can be built from a set of six numbers, using the operations `+`, `-`, `*`, and `/`, are generated.
+Expressions with parenthesis, like `(a+(b+c)*d)/(e-f)`, are also fully included.
+The solver then uses this pregenerated set of expressions to compute every possible value from 6 provided numbers, finding the one closest to the given target.

 ---